tugHall/Clone-based/README.md

 * **tugHall_2_clone.R** is a R-script of simulation, which uses scripts in **/Code/** folder.
 * **/Code/** is the directory with scripts to simulate and to analyze data.
 * **/Input/** and **/Output/** are the directories for input and output data during a simulation.
-* **Documentation** is a directory with documentation to use tugHall software and to analyze data of simulation.
+* **/Documentation/** is a directory with documentation to use tugHall software and to analyze data of simulation.
-* **Figures** is the folder with figures of plots of last simulation, which are used in user-guides also.
+* **/Figures/** is the folder with figures of plots of last simulation, which are used in user-guides also.
+* **/TESTs/** is the directory with tests and it's results.
+Description of tests in the folder.